TerjeNorderhaug/person8-mongo/README.md

 # Person8

-SPA to restore the identity of homeless youth using MongoDB Atlas & Stich for serverless implementation.
+SPA to restore the identity of homeless youth using MongoDB Atlas & Stitch for serverless implementation.

 ## References